dat550-Fakeddit/ProjectMain/README.md

 Within each Dataloader definition, E.g at line 90, depending on your system, you may have to tweak the number of workers, persistent workers and/or pinning memory.

-At line 145, you may tweak parameters such as the learning rate.
+At line 145, you can tweak parameters such as the learning rate.

+## Training a model - Clip
+### Starting a Clip training session
+The configuration for clip is the same as for non-clip, but is dependent on fewer parameters.

+The parameters needed for Clip are:
+- Classes
+- Batch size
+- Epochs
+- Dataset
+- Wandb parameters

+In [Train_CLIP.py](Train_CLIP.py), you must specify a model name, which is used for saving the model, as well as for wandb logging.

+Within each Dataloader definition, E.g at line 85, depending on your system, you may have to tweak the number of workers, persistent workers and/or pinning memory.

+At line 125, you can tweak parameters such as the learning rate.